Michael Burry Couldn’t Resist Tweeting a Few Words About Twitter’s Largest Shareholder

 When Musk, currently the richest guy in the world, disclosed his 9.2% ownership stake in Twitter, Michael Burry expressed his approval on Twitter under his pseudonym “Cassandra.”
 The short but controversial Tweet has since been taken down.
 Musk’s ownership position places him as the largest shareholder of Twitter and warranted an invite to become a Board member, which he accepted.

-The hedge fund manager’s response to the news that the Tesla CEO, who’s stock he once thought was overvalued, may now have a big say in the direction of Twitter was one of approval.
-It used an editorial from The Boston Globe to define his words which read, “Of course @ElonMusk buying enough shares to control Twitter would be good for America.
+The hedge fund manager’s response to the news that the Tesla CEO, who’s stock value he once thought was “ridiculous,” may now have a big say in the direction of Twitter was one of approval.
+Burry used an editorial from The Boston Globe to define his words which read, “Of course @ElonMusk buying enough shares to control Twitter would be good for America.
 Period.”
 The Tweet (see image above) has since been deleted.

 Tweet from Twitter’s CEO Parag Agrawal